aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ## Troubleshooting

 Most build issues can be solved by [removing your derived data](https://iosdevcenters.blogspot.com/2015/12/how-to-delete-derived-data-and-clean.html) and doing a clean and build.
-For any other serious build issues, open a new issue or see if there is one existing that may have a fix on it.

 ## Related Repositories

-Make sure you check out [Amplify](https://github.com/aws-amplify/amplify-ios), our higher-level libaries currently in developer preview built on top of our SDK to make your life as a developer easier!
+Make sure you take a look at [Amplify](https://github.com/aws-amplify/amplify-ios), our higher-level libaries currently in developer preview built on top of our SDK to make your life as a developer easier!

 ## Finding contributions to work on